 We’ve found it necessary to do a few things.

 Shawn also offered some valuable recommendations, suggesting to make sure people have their swag, supplies, and documentation delivered to their homes ahead of time, which I believe can also help contribute to their sense of pride in their new role and company.
 In general, we agreed that, with remote onboarding, it may take a bit longer to get people up to speed, and it’s on us to be patient and check in more often.

 One more thing to note is that people love to practice before they get their formal assessment, and it’s important to give them the tools so they can get up to speed and feel ready.
-Second Nature is a great way to give people an opportunity to roleplay in advance in the safety of their own homes before they get in front of other people.
+Second Nature is a great way to give people an opportunity to roleplay the sales call in advance in the safety of their own homes before they get in front of other people.

 One viewer, Jennifer, brought up an important question, asking how our incentive programs have evolved.

 I’ve found that we have to be much more overt about focusing on who was successful and how, and distributing that information accordingly.
 With a diverse remote team, it’s important to make sure that people understand what was effective.
 Now, more than ever, it’s become even clearer that it’s the little things that matter.
 Even a chat message telling somebody that they were impressive makes a big impact.

 Working remotely has proved challenging, but it has also given us food for thought and developed healthy new habits.
 Shawn shared that maintaining detachment time is vital to keep a healthy work-life balance, mainly while working remotely.

 Remote work during the height of pandemic certainly gave me a higher awareness of commute time and greater respect for my employees’ personal investment in coming to the office in person.
 Working remotely has been a challenge, but it has also proven to be an opportunity for growth and development both from a business and individual perspective.